Alan-Lomax/MERG-SIG-Presentations/README.md

 ## Arduino Classes Part 2 - Presented January 25 2022

-## Arduino I/O Compendium - For a presentation on May 17 2022
+## Arduino I/O Compendium - Presented May 17 2022

 ## Anything Else
-<li> To be considered work in progress
+<li> Is to be considered work in progress only